AlexeySlvv/tomato/README.md

 ```

 ## Disclaimer
 Potato is not responsible for lost productivity, broken pipelines, or puzzled colleagues.
-Use responsibly.
+Use responsibly (or irresponsibly, it’s up to you).

 ## Contribute
 Have ideas to make Potato even better?
 Sorry, but it’s already perfect.

 ## License
 Potato is released under the "Completely Made Up" license.
 Go ahead, use it however you like.
 Just don’t blame us when your boss asks why your code is full of potatoes.